Faculty Learning Community

-More information about the FLC can be found on the Facilitating Student Career Development FLC web page hosted by the Center for Teaching and Learning.
-Applications for 2021 are not yet available.
+In 2020, there were two FLCs, detailed on the Facilitating Student Career Development FLC web page hosted by the Center for Teaching and Learning.

 All accepted participants who attend the majority of FLC meetings will receive $1,000 in funding to support students’ career development.
 During the FLC, you will submit a formal proposal outlining how you will use the funds (including a budget) prior to the disbursement of funds at the conclusion of the FLC.